sadoprotocol/sado.space/public/blog/taproot.md

 ---
-title: Tapping-into the magic of taproot!
+title: Tapping into the magic of taproot!
 pageTitle: Sado Space - Exploring Taprot with OIP-03
 description: Introducing OIP-03 and the Sado Space Tech Lead - Mark Smalley
 ---